 Long Distance Trails in Taiwan

-Hike the Tamsui-Kavalan Trails
+Tamsui-Kavalan Trails

-The Tamsui-Kavalan Trails, otherwise known as Danlan Old Trails or Danlan Historic Trails, are a network of paths, tracks and roads which connect modern day Taipei and Yilan.
+The Tamsui-Kavalan Trails (淡蘭古道), otherwise known as Danlan Old Trails or Danlan Historic Trails, are a network of paths, tracks and roads which connect modern-day Taipei and Yilan.
 These trails host an abundance of natural delights for walkers visiting at any time of year.

-Walk the Taipei Grand Hike
+Taipei Grand Trail

-Take on the Taipei Skyline Trail
+Taipei Skyline Trail

 Taiwan’s Multi-Peak Challenges

-Climb the Guguan Seven Heroes
+Guguan Seven Heroes

-Conquer the 100 Peaks
+Taiwan 100 Peaks

-Take on the 100 Minor Peaks
+Taiwan 100 Minor Peaks

 While the 100 Peaks tend to demand quite a big commitment in terms of time, money and training, the 100 Minor Peaks are a far more approachable challenge.
 Also called Xiao Baiyue (小白岳), or Little 100, these summits range from 20m in height (Shetou Hill on Penghu) to 2663m (Mount Data), and are all classified as being “suburban hiking trails” in the local hierarchy of trails.
 This means that they’re all day hikes and don’t require any special equipment.